Key takeaways

 PersonaPlex represents a significant advancement in conversational AI.
 Traditional systems force a choice between natural interaction (like Moshi's full-duplex) and customization (voice and role control).
 PersonaPlex achieves both: you can define any voice via audio prompts and any role via text prompts while maintaining natural conversation dynamics.[1]

-The model outperforms Gemini Live on dialog naturalness benchmarks (3.90 vs 3.72) and handles user interruptions with 100% success rate on FullDuplexBench evaluations.
+The model outperforms Gemini Live on dialog naturalness benchmarks (3.90 vs 3.72), handles user interruptions with 100% success rate on FullDuplexBench, and achieves ~70ms speaker-switch latency — roughly 18x faster than Gemini Live's ~1,260ms.[1][2]

 Key Capabilities